 He added that BGS and Wharton conducted internal surveys in their respective schools to gauge support for GET-UP, and only about 10 percent of each student body supported the measure.
 The bulk of support, he said, seems to come from humanities students.

 In an email, Ph.D. students in the School of Engineering and Applied Science and GETDN co-founders Lisa Mariani and Monroe Kennedy said that many BGS students are angry with the movement because they would be in the proposed bargaining unit, even though the internal election showed the union’s lack of approval in that school.

 GET-UP chose to include seven out of Penn’s nine graduate schools with Ph.D. programs (which, according to a press release, would create a group of 2,300 eligible voters), leaving out the Wharton School and the Engineering School.

-Tuazon said this is for “purely strategic reasons” related to their desire to unionize quickly in Trump’s administration. reported that Trump has two seats to fill in the five-member federal NLRB, and union supporters fear that more conservative potential appointees could reverse its that allowed student-worker unions like GET-UP to form at private universities.
+Tuazon said this is for “purely strategic reasons” related to their desire to unionize quickly in Trump’s administration.
+The Philadelphia Inquirer reported that Trump has two seats to fill in the five-member federal NLRB, and union supporters fear that more conservative potential appointees could reverse its 2016 decision that allowed student-worker unions like GET-UP to form at private universities.

 Henrich called GET-UP’s choice “interesting” and suspects that it is due to a lack of pro-union support from Wharton and Engineering students.
 Excluding them, he said, would bolster chances of winning the majority vote needed to establish the union.